Skip to main content

 When the platform feels like it was built for this audience specifically, decisions become faster and objections become fewer.

-Local references, price presentation, and category structure may feel like minor details, yet they make the store feel familiar and easier to trust.
+Local references, product detail presentation, and category structure may feel like minor details, yet they make the store feel familiar and easier to trust.
 That familiarity often moves conversion in a meaningful way.

 Section 4